pachyderm/pachyderm/doc/fundamentals/append_overwrite.rst

 ::

-   $ pachctl list-file voterData master
+   $ pachctl list file voterData@master
    COMMIT                           NAME             TYPE COMMITTED    SIZE 8560235e7d854eae80aa03a33f8927eb /OHVoterData.csv file 1 second ago 153.8KiB

-If you were to re-run the ``put-file`` command above, by default, the file would be appended to itself and listing the repo would look like
+If you were to re-run the ``put file`` command above, by default, the file would be appended to itself and listing the repo would look like
 this:

 ::

-   $ pachctl list-file voterData master
+   $ pachctl list file voterData@master
    COMMIT                           NAME             TYPE COMMITTED     SIZE 105aab526f064b58a351fe0783686c54 /OHVoterData.csv file 2 seconds ago 307.6KiB